Data Collection and Storage

-This website is the official website of the City of Victoria and is created and maintained by city staff.
-The social media icons on this site link to the city’s official social media sites which are created and maintained by city staff.
+This site www.ci.victoria.mn.us is the official website of the City of Victoria.
+It is created and maintained by city staff.
+The social media icons on this site link to the city’s official social media sites, which are also created and maintained by city staff.
 There are no other officially sanctioned city websites or alternate social media sites.
 The city does not create or maintain social media accounts for elected officials; however, city elected officials may have personal social media sites over which the city has no authority or control.

 City staff will not edit comments posted by the public on our social media sites.
 Comments may be deleted, however, if they:

 - Contain private or personal information about a person published without their consent

 - Contain statutorily nonpublic data